dmcgoldrick/HotPotato/README.md

 # HotPotato
-Encrypted and delocalized secure community messaging and exchange as a co-opertive app - cloud free
+Encrypted and delocalized secure community messaging and exchange app as a user-owned co-opertive app - cloud free

 Coming Soon! ...